Melbourne, Australia, 3103

 Si vous avez des questions là-dessus, ou que vous vouliez vous renseigner davantage sur mes services, je vous prie de vous mettre en contact avec moi dès que possible pour éviter que toutes les places ne soient déjà prises.
 J'essaierai de mon mieux de vous répondre en deux à trois jours.

-My lessons are typically held in Balwyn/Canterbury in a studio at my place, or else on certain weekdays in the city at the State Library (upon arrangement).
+Lessons are typically held in Canterbury (/Balwyn) in a dedicated space, or else on certain weekdays in the city at the State Library (upon arrangement).

 Times and availability can be easily negotiated, including weekday evenings (Mon-Thurs) and weekends during the days.
 I'm generally flexible and work to make myself free for my students.